SmartToolFactory/Android-DaggerHilt-DynamicFetureModule-Boilerplate/README.md

 Main app with Application that uses @DaggerHiltApp, you can build your app in this module

 ### Dynamic Feature Modules
-Modules for seperating fetaure from app to prevent app being monolithic and having parallel gradle builds
+Modules for separating feature from app to prevent app being monolithic and having parallel gradle builds

 ### test-utils Module
 Module ready for unit-testing with libraries and extensions to be used in every module